 The Psychology of Color

-If you think about it, we wouldn’t be able to live life in black and white.
-Everything would be boring and tedious.
+If you think about it, it would be pretty boring and tedious to live our lives in black and white.
 Colors play a very important role in our day-to-day lives and influence our activities.
 Did you know that colors can affect your mental and physical well-being?
 In this article, we’ll explore the psychology of color.

 Red is the most vibrant and attention-grabbing color in the spectrum.
 It has the ability to stimulate the adrenal glands and neurons.
 Because it’s so exciting, red is a great color for walking or exercising because it energizes and increases stamina to keep you going.
 Be careful, though, too much red can lead to stress, frustration and even anger.

 When we think of yellow, we often associate it with the light and warmth of the sun, and it’s for this reason that yellow is a powerful antidepressant.
-When we’re surrounded by this color, our bodies release a neurotransmitter called serotonin, which is related to feelings of happiness and well being.
-Studies show this color improves concentration and activates the nervous system.
+When we’re surrounded by this color, our bodies release a neurotransmitter called serotonin, which transmits feelings of happiness and well being.
+Studies show that this color improves concentration and activates the nervous system.
 It’s perfect for offices or other spaces where we need to be able to unleash our creative talents.

 On the other hand, babies cry more often in a yellow room and some people have difficulty staying patient or falling asleep.
 Finally, it’s a good color to speed up the metabolism and is a common color in foods.

 Research indicates that blue can cause a burst of creativity in the mind.
-Furthermore, it’s been proven to have a calming effect.
+Furthermore, experts have proven it to have a calming effect.
 However, prolonged exposure to the color blue causes depression and feelings of sadness.
 Blue is also associated with cold, as well as seriousness and formality which explains its use in many corporate logos.

 Our brain perceives blue objects as being lighter and so smaller weights at the gym are often color-coded blue.
 It’s a color not commonly found in food as it’s associated with poisons and can actually cause us to lose our appetites (although this may be a good thing for dieters).